shawna-p/mysterious-messenger/docs/story-mode.rst

     scene bg rika_apartment with fade

-``bg rika_apartment`` is a background that is already defined in [[INSERT LINK HERE]] vn_variables.rpy.
+``bg rika_apartment`` is a background that is already defined in ``vn_variables.rpy``.
 You can add your own backgrounds here as well to display in-game.
 Backgrounds should be ``750x1334`` pixels.

 ``with fade`` indicates that the background should fade in from black.
-There are many more transitions you can use that are covered in Ren'Py's documentation [[INSERT LINK HERE]].
+There are many more transitions you can use that are covered in Ren'Py's documentation `Transitions <https://www.renpy.org/doc/html/transitions.html>`_.

 If you want the player to have a moment to look at the background before you move on, you can write ``pause`` after showing the image e.g.